Programs at PLU

 A PLU Baccalaureate Nursing Education

-A Pacific Lutheran University Bachelor of Science in Nursing curriculum is based on the American Associate of Colleges of Nursing Essentials of Baccalaureate Education in Nursing (2008) and achievement of the program outcomes will enable graduates to practice as a generalist nurse within a complex healthcare system.
+A Pacific Lutheran University Bachelor of Science in Nursing curriculum is based on the American Associate of Colleges of Nursing Essentials of Baccalaureate Education in Nursing (2008) and achievement of the program outcomes will enable graduates to practice as generalist nurses within a complex healthcare system.
 The BSN curriculum builds on the PLU core liberal education in the arts, humanities and sciences as the cornerstone for the practice of nursing.

 Bachelor of Science in Nursing Program Outcomes